How To: Pick the Right Rope

 Static Vs Dynamic

 The first thing to know about ropes is the difference between a static and dynamic rope.
 For any sort of climbing, a dynamic rope will always be used.
 These ropes stretch, which is vitally important if a climber takes a fall, as the rope will absorb some of the downward force produced.
 Static ropes do not give at all, which would make taking a fall on one extremely painful, and potentially harmful.
+To help reduce the pain, consider using over the counter oils for pain.
 However, static ropes are often used in rescue situations, or when needing to rappel or ascend efficiently.

 Single ropes are self sustained units, able to be used as standalone protection.
 Single ropes are usually for general rock climbing at crags, quick multipitches, top roping, etc. Single ropes are usually the first rope purchased as they are quite versatile.